olaperswe/Firsttest/README.md

 # Firsttest
 Just a first test of creating a repository
-This Pythin 3 file count word frequency in files.
+This Python 3 file count word frequency in files.